 Life can be quite unpredictable, with lots of ups and downs.
 One moment you are living in abundance, and the next, well, not so much.
 Times can be even tougher if you don’t have enough money.
 With most people living from paycheck to paycheck, making ends meet on the already stretched budget can be quite a challenge for many.
 Having a shoestring budget doesn’t, however, mean you cannot survive and thrive through the tough times.
 Here are a few tips and ideas to help stretch your paycheck a little further.

 Coupons offer an excellent way to save money on almost everything from toiletries, groceries, cleaning products, ad hygiene items, among others.
 You, however, need to find these coupons first to be able to redeem them.
 Luckily, you can find plenty of these online, in weekly newspapers and magazines as well.
-Most of these will come in the form of coupon codes that you can use when shopping.
+Most of these will come in the form of coupon codes or charlotte’s web discount code and then link to this page that you can use when shopping.

 2-Do Away With Non- Essentials